brianhigh/OpsReportCardBook/OpsReportCard.md

 date: "[http://opsreportcard.com](http://opsreportcard.com)"
 ---

+## "Ok, but... where do I start?

+That's the question we hear over and over again.
+There are literally hundreds of "best practices" in system administration.
+Which are the most important?
+Where do I start?

+The Ops Report Card is a list of 32 fundamental "best practices" or "capabilities" that high performance sysadmin teams do.
+Use it as a checklist to examine where your team needs improvement.

+You'll find 32 "yes/no" questions to ask about your team.
+Each is followed by an essay explaining the issue, why it is important, and resources to help get you started.

+## Do assessments work?

+There is no magic here.
+It is possible to find a high-performing team that skips some of these best practices.
+However more likely than not that they don't.
+It is possible to find low-performing teams that incorporate all these best practices.
+However it is more likely that they do not.
+Adopting any one "best practice" may not improve your team.
+The problems may be deeper.
+Communication, maturity, skill and ability to execute can derail any best practice.

+People constantly ask me how they can improve their sysadmin team.
+It takes only a brief discussion to find fundamental gaps that, when filled, will improve the team's productivity and the quality of service being provided.

+These practices are fundamental.
+They are bedrock.
+Ignoring one creates a domino effect of other problems.
+These downstream problems multiply.
+If you are overworked maybe the solution isn't to work harder, but to fix the problem that is causing other problems.

+Don't spend all your time mopping the floor if you haven't fixed the leak.

+## How do I use the OpsReportCard?

+Answer the questions and count the number of yes's.
+That is your score.
+Most questions are self-explanatory with the exception of #2.
+Read the essay that follows each question to learn about the subject, why it is important, and resources to help you get started.

+## What should I tell my boss?

+There is nothing more frustrating than the knowledge that a better way exists.
+That said, we find it best to have your boss do the assessment him or herself.

+Do not become fanatical about this list.
+Do not implement a best practice just because it is on this list.
+Implement it if it will fix a real problem.
+Measure the effect and evaluate before moving on.

+## What's next?

+Over the next year we plan on improving this website, adding more resources and information.
+We also plan on making a PDF available for people that prefer to read it in that format.
+Please check back often!

 ## A. Public Facing Practices

 ### 1. Are user requests tracked via a ticket system?

 This is so basic it pains me that I have to explain it.